 Here are my absolute favorite tours that include the Acropolis:

-– Another favorite is the Mythology Highlights Tour.
+Option 3: The Mythology Highlights Tour.
 This 4-hour tour includes Athen’s most important sites; the Acropolis, the Temple of Olympian Zeus, and the Ancient Agora.
-Please note that it doesn’t include the entrance fee which is €30.
+Please note that it doesn’t include the entrance fees.
 It is a very interesting tour that combines Mythology and History.

 Acropolis Museum